The Algorithm

 Write means "write operation", in this context, a

-.
+pushorpop.
 In my experience, "write" has been a more colloquial term used in CS for whenever we make a modification to something.
 Really anything can technically be a "write", but I would say things that are more final are "writes".
 For example, incrementing a loop variable is pretty insignificant in the grand scheme of things, so it's not really a "write", but increasing the size of the vector is an important "write".
 This usage might also be particular to concurrent programming, where balancing reads/writes is an important consideration for designing a data structure.
 Concurrent data structures are often designed for infrequent writes and frequent reads.
 Modifications to databases (which are heavily concurrent) can also be called writes. tl;dr a "write" in this case means the details describing a particular instance of "writing"

-takes two arguments, a WriteDescriptor
+complete_write takes two arguments, a WriteDescriptor, and the vector

-applies the write operation described in the
+itself. complete_write applies the write operation described in the

-on the vector.
-Recall that a WriteDescriptor
+WriteDescriptor on the vector.
+Recall that a WriteDescriptor contains three

 things: a reference/pointer to the location where the write will take place, a